From Thailand with Love: 9 Epic Romantic Experiences

 Travelzoo Tip: For a complete wellness trip, we love Thann Wellness Destination, which opened last October in Ayutthaya, about an hour's drive north of Bangkok.
 This resort offers spa treatments, organic food sourced from its own garden and sumptuous accommodations, all amid rice paddy fields and the Noi River.

 Thailand’s 5-star hotels and resorts offer the same experience as luxury properties elsewhere for a much more affordable price.
 (This year in particular we’ve seen truly showstopping deals.)
-It’s hard not to feel romantic at a 5-star beachfront resort like The Nai Harn or at an ultramodern Bangkok hotel that overlooks the shimmering skyline.
+It’s hard not to feel romantic at a 5-star beachfront resort or at an ultramodern Bangkok hotel that overlooks the shimmering skyline.

 Travelzoo Tip: For our 5-star pick in the capital, check out Siam Kempinski (pictured), a luxurious oasis within the city.
 On-site restaurant Sra Bua boasts a Michelin star, and the guide calls it “one of the original purveyors of modern and innovative Thai cuisine.”
 Get the six-course menu called “The Journey” to really see what the chef can do.

 4. Whip up pad thai during a private cooking class